ignisf/image_compressor_pack/README.md

 ## Installation

 The gem is distributed in both source and binary form.
-The binary version contain statically linked executables for Linux and FreeBSD and dynamically linked ones for Mac OS X.
+The binary versions contain statically linked executables for Linux and FreeBSD and dynamically linked ones for Mac OS X.